 Discover This: Maya Empire

-A few days ago, the world learned about the discovery of 60,000 previously unknown ancient Mayan archaeological structures.
-My first thought, when I scanned the headline, was, “How is it even possible to miss seeing 60-freaking-thousand structures!?!?!”
+In 2018, the world learned about the discovery of 60,000 previously unknown ancient Mayan archaeological structures.
+My first thought, when I scanned the original headline, was, “How is it even possible to miss seeing 60-freaking-thousand structures!?!?!”
 And then I was like, “Oh, yeah – trees and forests and 1,000 years of all kinds of vegetation overgrowth.”
+Until I finally thought, “Wow, it’s time for an Ancient Mayan unit study!”

-Rarely in the 21st century do we stumble upon discoveries of such magnitude that history, as we know ancient Mesoamerica, will literally be rewritten.
-You won’t have to wait long to learn about it, as the National Geographic Channel will be airing an hour-long show about the discovery in early February 2018.
+Rarely in the 21st century do we stumble upon discoveries of such magnitude that history, as we know of ancient Mesoamerica, will literally be rewritten.
+The National Geographic Channel aired a 45-minute show featuring the findings, which you can watch here.

-You and your kids can get a head start on learning about ancient Maya civilization with your own mini unit study – with loads of free resources.
-Even if your kid loves math and science more than history, we’ve put together learning ideas that even your most die-hard science nerd won’t refuse to learn.
+If your ancient history curriculum gives short shift to Mesoamerica, you can build your own Ancient Mayan unit study with these 8 free learning ideas.
+Even if your kid loves math and science more than history, we’ve put together exploration activities that even your most die-hard science nerd won’t refuse to learn.

 • Get to Know the Maya